 Hygrophila corymbosa 'Siamensis' is a thinner leaved variety of Hygrophila corymbosa.
 Narrow Leaf Temple as it is sometimes referred to in the trade, is a strong growing aquarium plant that is best suited for the background areas.

-With the exception of very small aquariums and those with almost no illumination, there is no situation in which H. corymbosa Siamensis cannot find a good home.
+With the exception of small aquariums and those with almost no illumination, there is no situation in which H. corymbosa Siamensis cannot find a good home.
 Lighting and nutrient demands are moderate, as are those relating to nutrients.
 In addition, a wide variety of water hardness levels and temperatures are tolerated.

 NOTE: When planting this plant it is advised to plant each stem separate so light can get to the bottom of each stem.